-This chapter provides a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of Elderplan Assist (HMO IE-SNP).
+This chapter provides a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of Elderplan Flex (HMO-POS).
 Later in this chapter, you can find information about medical services that are not covered.
+It also explains limits on certain services.